 Despite efforts on the part of enterprises to educate staff and enhance their ability to prevent infection, ransomware attacks still persist.
-At this juncture, it’s important that businesses not only work reactively according to current threats, but look toward future protection as well.
+At this juncture, it’s important that businesses not only work to detect ransomware threats, but look toward future protection as well.

 Ransomware: A brief history

 According to a research paper from Trend Micro, “Ransomware: Past, Present and Future,” the first ransomware samples emerged in the mid-2000s, helping to cement extortion as a staple in the cybercrime community.
 Many of these initial ransomware families work similarly to new samples being discovered today – after infiltrating the victim’s system, important files and data are encrypted, preventing access to anyone except the hacker holding the decryption key.
 Attackers will then demand a ransom – typically in untraceable Bitcoin – for the safe return of files.